quicwg/base-drafts/draft-ietf-quic-transport.md

 spaced or reordered in a way that causes a targeted peer implementation to expend a large amount of resources in space or time.
 A peer can use carefully designed data structures to protect against this.
-A peer can also monitor the packet number gap size, reordering, and timing, and it can directly observe the resources spent in order to close the connection with a BAD_LINK error when conditions become unacceptable.
+A peer can also monitor the packet number gap count, gap size, reordering, and timing, and it can directly observe the resources spent in order to close the connection with a BAD_LINK error when conditions become unacceptable.
 A peer cannot easily discern between link quality problems and intentional abuse but in either case it must protect itself.
 An accceptable level of loss will depend on the deployment.